oracle-devrel/leagueoflegends-optimizer/articles/article2.md

 Hoping to see you in the next article where we will start training our 1v1 prediction model.

+## How can I get started on OCI?

+Remember you can always sign up for free to Oracle Cloud Infrastructure: we allow you to sign up for an Oracle Cloud account which provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible Oracle Cloud Infrastructure services for up to 30 days.
+The Always Free services are available for an **unlimited** period of time.
+The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.

 ## License
 Copyright (c) 2021 Oracle and/or its affiliates.